 Labradoodle dog breed information and advice

-One of the most popular mixed-breed dog breeds, the Labradoodle has swept into the hearts of dog lovers everywhere.
-Their cute coats and playful personalities have made this dog breed a popular choice for families, and if the pup has inherited the coat of a poodle, they can be a good choice for allergy sufferers.
+Labradoodle puppies and dogs are one of the most popular mixed-breeds and have swept into the hearts of dog lovers everywhere.
+Their cute coats and playful personalities have made this dog breed a popular choice for families.
+Plus, if the pup has inherited the coat of a poodle, they can also be a good choice for allergy sufferers.

-Here’s your go-to Labradoodle dog breed guide with facts and care tips you need to know about Labradoodles to help keep your pup in tip top shape.
+Here’s your go-to Labradoodle dog breed guide with facts and care tips to help keep your pup in tip top shape.

 Labradoodle facts